-Federal navigation regulations are provided in 33 CFR - Navigation and Navigable Waters which regulates water use and activity of federal waterways.
+Federal navigation regulations are provided in Title 33 Code of Federal Regulations (CFR) - Navigation and Navigable Waters which regulates water use and activity of federal waterways.
 Lake Ontario and the Genesee River federal navigation channel are regulated in accordance with these regulations.